NFDI4Chem/VibrationalSpectroscopyOntology/src/ontology/README-editors.md

     vYYYY-MM-DD

 The initial lowercase "v" is REQUIRED.
-The YYYY-MM-DD *must* match what is in the `owl:versionIRI` of the derived vispro.owl (`data-version` in vispro.obo).
+The YYYY-MM-DD *must* match what is in the `owl:versionIRI` of the derived vibso.owl (`data-version` in vibso.obo).
 This will be today's date.

 This cannot be changed after the fact, be sure to get this right!